 You cannot win a war if you don’t have the right weapons, and blogging is quite similar.
-It can become a lot easier and enjoyable if you have the right tools and that is why I am writing this blog post.
-I am only going to include free tools in this blog post for your convenience.
-Here is the list of free tools that every blogger should use.
+It can become a lot easier and enjoyable if you have the right blogging tools.
+Here is my list of the best free blogging tools.

 WordPress is a platform that I used for blogging because of the wide variety of plugins and themes that I got with WordPress for free.
 There are obviously paid themes and plugins, but you can do fine with free stuff as well.
 No other platform even comes close to WordPress, and I recommend using the paid version if you are serious about blogging.

 This is the best plugin for search engine optimization in my opinion.
 Yoast SEO is beginner-friendly, and it takes care of on-page factors that many beginners aren’t aware of.
 It also allows you to create XML Sitemaps, which would normally require an additional plugin to create.
 This plugin is something that you should install as soon as you start your blog.

 Even if you are experienced, this plugin will give you the data to make sure that everything is right.
 It will also tell you about the readability of the article so that your content also appeals to the readers.

 Screenpresso is a great tool for capturing screenshots as bloggers often need to use screenshots for making the content informative.
 I had no trouble in using this tool even as a beginner.
 You can also use this tool to screen capture videos, but I haven’t used this feature yet, so I cannot comment on it

 Canva allows you to create designs like presentations, blog graphics, book covers and much more for free.
 You can upload your own images and edit them or use one of the layouts that are already available for free.
 The tool is easy to use, but it may take some time to get used to all of its functions.

 There are templates for almost anything like blog graphics or ebook.
 You can even take your social media marketing to the next level by creating designs for your social media posts.